dumbdeniz/dumbdeniz/README.md

 - Python
 - Javascript

-I make (or try to) programs/apps for things that i find lacks, extending beyond what is normally possible. **IF** you ignore the bugs 🙄
+I make (or try to) programs/apps for things that i find lacking, extending beyond what is normally possible. **IF** you ignore the bugs that is🙄

 Oh, i almost forgot! take this cold **Beypazarı** before you go :)